lyatiss/tcp_probe_plus/README.md

 	- frto_counter: A counter to track the Forward RTO-Recovery algorithm as described in RFC 4138
 	- rqueue: The number of bytes currently waiting to be read in the socket buffer a.ka. recvq
 	- wqueue: The number of bytes currently waiting to be sent in the socket buffer a.k.a. sendq
+	- socket_idf: The first sequence number seen for the connection to identify it.
+It can be used to detect that the connection has been reset and avoid reporting incorrect throughput.

 - More sampling options added by Lyatiss, Inc.
 	- There are two options